ys1proj/advancedTopicsSoftwareEngineer/task1/readme.txt

 interfaces and those that were were for unsuitable software)

 3. Room rental interface - The third product we chose was for room rental in a more specific manner.
 We found a UI interface used for creating a simple phone book and converted it into an interface that allows room rentals.
-This interface was convenient and visually easy to understand for the user and for our purposes.
-We looked for an interface capable of displaying multiple screens simultaneously.
-From the results we received, we saw that this outcome has:
+This interface was convenient and visually easy to understand for user and for our purposes.
+We looked for an interface that capable of displaying multiple screens simultaneously.
+From the results we received, we saw that it has:
 4-star - meaning there are at least four people who found the code useful and saved it as a favorite.
 8-fork - there are at least eight people who found interest in the code and decided to continue developing it in their own version.
-2 participants (watch) - meaning at least two people chose to follow the code's progress
+2 participants (watch) - meaning at least two people chose to follow the code's progress.
-________________
+Meaning it met our criteria requirements.
+______________

 Question D.